 Before you go

-- Book your stay in advance: Reservations require a minimum of two night stay, rooms are limited, and fill up quickly in peak aurora viewing times (August through April).
-Reserve your stay ASAP.
+- Book your stay well in advance.
+Rooms are limited and fill up quickly for stays during peak aurora viewing season (August through April).
+Reserve your stay ASAP; reservations require a minimum two-night stay.

-- How to get there: Borealis Basecamp is located 25 miles north of Fairbanks, Alaska.
-A 45 minute shuttle ride is included in the overnight package.
+- Take the free shuttle from Fairbanks.
+Borealis Basecamp is located 25 miles north of Fairbanks, Alaska.
+A 45-minute shuttle ride is included in the overnight package.

 Top 6 reasons why you should bring your kids to Borealis Basecamp